Your Directors take pleasure in presenting the Thirty Third Annual Report on thebusiness and operations of your company along

-Section 204 of the Companies Act 2013 inter-alia requires every listed company toannex with its Boards report a Secretarial Audit Report given by a Company Secretary inpractice in the prescribed form.
+Section 204 of the Companies Act 2013 inter-alia requires every listed company toannex with its Board's report a Secretarial Audit Report given by a Company Secretary inpractice in the prescribed form.

-The Board has appointed M/s Shashank Sharma and Associates firm of Practising CompanySecretaries to conduct Secretarial Audit for the financial year 2016-17.
-The SecretarialAudit Report for the financial year ended March 31 2017 forms part of this Report.
+The Board has appointed M/s Shashank Sharma and Associates firm of Practising CompanySecretaries to conduct Secretarial Audit for the financial year 2018-19.
+The SecretarialAudit Report for the financial year ended March 31 2019 forms part of this Report.
 TheReport does not contain any qualification reservation or adverse remark.

 c) Internal Auditor

-26. EXPLANATIONS ON COMMENTS BY THE BOARD ON
+32. EXPLANATIONS ON COMMENTS BY THE BOARD ON

-(i) Statutory Auditors report
+(i) Statutory Auditor's report

 There are no disqualifications reservations adverse remarks or disclaimers in theauditor's report.

-(ii) Secretarial Auditors Report
+(ii) Secretarial Auditor's Report

 The Secretarial Audit Report does not contain any qualification reservation or adverseremark made by Secretarial Auditor.

-(iii) Internal Auditors Report
+(iii) Internal Auditors' Report

 The Internal Audit Reports does not contain any qualification reservation or adverseremark made by Internal Auditor.

 35. TRANSFER OF AMOUNTS TO INVESTOR EDUCATION

 There are no amounts due and outstanding to be credited to Investor Education andProtection Fund as at 31stMarch 2019.